FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/feedback.md

 **On a scale of 1 - 4, how critical is this for your organization? [*]**
 _Select one of the provided options:_
-- 1: Blocks my organization from adopting FOCUS
+- 1: Critical - Blocks my organization from adopting FOCUS
-- 2: Important for adoption in the next 3-6 months
+- 2: Important - Ideally resolved within the next 3-6 months
-- 3: Important for adoption in the next 6-12 months
+- 3: Important - Ideally resolved within the next 6-12 months
-- 4: Suggestion, not planning to use FOCUS soon
+- 4: Suggestion - Resolution not urgent

 ## 6. **Objective**
 State the objective of this feedback.